HsOjo/SleeperX/README.md

 ## Report Bug

-If you meet some bug in this app, you can click about menu, and input command ':export log'.
+If you meet some bug in this app, You can try to export log (in "Preferences" - "Advanced Options"), and send to this project issues page.

 It will be export log file to directory, your private data will replace with hider text.